Maximetinu/Isometric-Tilemaps/README.md

 ---

-Next thing I wonder how to implement properly is how to achieve physics and movement above this isometric plane.
+Next thing I wonder is how to implement physics and movement above the isometric plane properly.